 The Bloomsbury Group Seminar will complete the Honors Seminar requirement for (Track I and Track II) Honors Scholars.

 Students will arrange and pay for their own air travel to and from London.
 They are responsible for their own passports.
-Some books will need to be purchased.
-Program fees will cover at least: transportation to/from airport, hotel lodging (including daily full breakfast), weekly meal stipends, cell phones, bus/subway passes, costs and fees related to required events and venues, and group dinners and high tea.
+No books will need to be purchased.
+Program fees will cover at least: transportation to/from airport, hotel lodging (including daily full breakfast), weekly meal stipends, cell phones, bus/subway passes, costs and fees related to required events and venues, and group dinners, high tea, and a London theatre performance.

 This program is only for first and second year honors students.